 Doxil can cause serious and possibly permanent heart-related side effects that may lead to congestive heart failure.
 Inform your doctor of any history of heart disease, radiation to your chest, or prior anticancer therapy.
 Your doctor will monitor your heart function.

-Infusion reactions may occur during administration of Doxil.
-Tell your doctor if you have any symptoms during infusion, including flushing, shortness of breath, facial swelling, headaches, chills, back pain, tightness in your chest or throat, dizziness, or lightheadedness.
+Infusion-related reactions may occur during administration of Doxil.
+Tell your doctor if you have any symptoms during infusion, including flushing, shortness of breath, facial swelling, headaches, chills, back pain, chest pain, tightness in your chest or throat, tachycardia (rapid heart beat), pruritus (itching), rash, cyanosis (skin turning blue due to lack of oxygen), syncope (fainting), bronchospasm (tightening of the muscles that line the airways of your lungs), asthma, apnea (stop breathing) and hypotension (low blood pressure).
 For most patients, these symptoms have resolved within several hours to a day of the infusion.
 Slowing of the infusion rate can help.
 However, in some cases, these reactions may be serious, life-threatening, or even fatal.

 Hand-Foot Syndrome may occur while taking Doxil.
 This may lead to tingling or burning, redness, flaking, bothersome swelling, small blisters, or small sores on palms of hands or soles of feet.
 In certain cases, this reaction can be more severe leading to serious infections, interfering with walking and other daily activities.

 Cases of secondary oral cancer have been reported in people who had taken Doxil for more than one year.
 The oral cancer was diagnosed during treatment and up to 6 years after the last dose.
 Your doctor will examine you at regular times for the signs and symptoms of oral cancer.